UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/README.md

 - Experience with industrial drone systems
 - Solving real-world problems with drone systems

 ### Practical 1

 > Weeks 1 and 2

+In practical 1, we start from introducing basical knowledge about linux system, ROS2 and the aerostack2 drone system management platform and then practice them through a simualted project.
+- Installing ROS2 and Learning about aerostack2 and what capabilities it gives us
+- Applying ROS2 to drone applications
+- Learning simulation to real development pipeline

+### Practical 2

+> Weeks 3 and 4

-In practical 1, in pairs, you will be putting together and attempting to fly an educational micro-drone platfrom known as the crazyflie.
+In practical 2, in pairs, you will be putting together and attempting to fly an educational micro-drone platfrom known as the crazyflie.
 - You will need to assemble the micro-drone
 - Work out how to fly the drone
 - Autonomously fly the drone using the crazyflie API

-### Practical 2

-> Weeks 2 and 3

-In practical 2, we start adding system complexity by re-introducing ROS2 and the aerostack2 drone system management platform or interfacing with drone systems.
-- Installing ROS2 and Learning about aerostack2 and what capabilities it gives us
-- Applying ROS2 to drone applications
-- Learning simulation to real development pipeline

 ### CW1: Structural Inspection Path Planning Challenge